giselaortt/clothing-pattern-classifier/README.md

 ### Second run with tensorflow:

   Results can be seem on the plots bellow.
-I am really cetic about the result but could find nothing wrong with the code.
+I am really skeptic about the result but could find nothing wrong with the code.
+Maybe this dataset is easy to predict for such a powerfull network as VG16 from tensorflow.

 ![loss plot](/version-two/loss_evolution.png)